faultfactory/SBM_Monorepo/README.md

 2. When you're ready to create a new node, make a copy of that directory to the root of the repo.
 This will copy the required symbolic link as well.
 3. Due to the sensitivity of the symbolic links in windows, make sure you're using git from cmd or powershell (i.e. Not git bash or WSL).

+# Future Work

+Since the .dbc is stored here, data conversion tools should be alongside it to reference it.